 You’ll also want to assess where work will fit into your current life, which may affect the type of position and location that you choose.
 Do you want to go back to the daily grind?
-Do you want have a flexible position where you can work around your family life?
+Do you want to have a flexible position where you can work around your family life?
 Do you want to work during your evenings?
 Or do you even want to return part-time?

-You can also reflect on your what you’ve achieved during your career break.
+You can also reflect on what you’ve achieved during your career break.
 Did you learn a new skill, start a small business, volunteer or do any online courses?
-Is there anything you did during your time out the office that you’d like to start doing in your work?
+Is there anything you did during your time out of the office that you’d like to start doing in your work?

 Assessing where you are at currently, what you want from your next move and researching the industry can give you a head start when it comes to applying for work.
 It will show employers that you are serious, and have done your homework and thought through any challenges you might face.